paudelsamir/365DaysOfData/README.md

 Summary:
 ![alt text](08-Practical-Deep-Learning-With-Pytorch/images/day112_gelu.png)

-# Day 113: Optimizing FMNIST NN using Dropouts, Regularization and Batch Normalization
+# Day 113: Optimizing FMNIST NN using Dropouts, Regularization and Batch Normalization in Pytorch
 Yesterday, i was trying training neural network on whole dataset with around 60k data, got around 88 percent accuracy on test dataset, but while testing with train data, noticed that my model is overfitting. acheiving around 98 percent of accuracy, so today's my goal is just simple reduce overfittingk

 i have plan applying Dropout, Regularizaiton and batch norm. and let's see what happens?